Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Middle Tennessee vs. UConn College Football Odds, Plays and Insights

-The UConn Huskies (1-7) are facing tough odds as 15.5-point underdogs heading into their matchup on Friday, October 22, 2021 against the Middle Tennessee Blue Raiders (2-4).
-The game has a 56-point over/under.
+The Middle Tennessee Blue Raiders (2-4) are a heavy 15.5-point favorite heading into their matchup on Friday, October 22, 2021 against the UConn Huskies (1-7).
+The over/under is 56 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.